ComposioHQ/composio/README.md

 Composio provides a platform that seamlessly integrates over 200+ apps with your AI agents, enhancing their utility and interactivity.
 It supports all the features you'll ever need:

 - **Authentication Management**: Composio provides comprehensive management of all authentication types, including `OAuth2`, `OAuth1`, `Basic`, `API_KEY`.
-- **Full Support for Actions & Triggers**: Composio provides full support for Actions & Triggers, ensuring that you have everything you need.
+- **Full Support for Actions & Triggers**: Composio provides full support for Actions & Triggers, to power your agents with a wide range of functionalities.
 - **Extensibility**: To give you more power, Composio is highly extensible, allowing you to add your own custom tools and functionalities.
 - **Secure Environment**: Every user has a secure compute environment, ensuring data protection and privacy.
 - **Compatibility with Major Agent Frameworks**: Autogen, Langchain, CrewAI, Julep, Lyzr, and OpenAI are all compatible with Composio, giving you a simple experience for your workflows.